What is Boarding School Syndrome?

 Jack found it quite difficult to settle into counselling sessions, gradually he built up trust in the process and in working with me.
 He came because he had met someone that he wanted to have a relationship with and knew that if he didn’t get some support it would probably fail.
 He had always struggled to form reliable attachments.

 Working with me

 Counselling and psychotherapy provide an opportunity to develop a confidential space in which these painful emotional experiences can be thought about and discussed.

 If someone has been through a sustained sense of feeling abandoned by their family and then having the experience of failing at a boarding school, it is likely that certain marks will be left on the personality.
-But it is possible to learn to live with these things.
-It may be that instead of feeling that the emotional injuries have to be hidden they can approached sensitively.
+But it is possible to learn to live with these things better.

 I have experience of working with people suffering from boarding school syndrome.
 Please contact me for a free telephone consultation to find out how Counselling Buckinghamshire might be able to help you.

 Contact me to arrange a free conversation to discuss your concerns.

 I have twenty years experience of working with people who, for whatever reason, may have developed attachment issues and so had problems developing and maturing.